Mission Foods

 Mission's Tortilla Route

-What are the day-to-day operations of these routes?
+What are the day to day operations of this route?

-To summarize, distributors will deliver product to existing accounts that includes supermarkets usually starting in the morning hours.
+To summarize, you will deliver product to existing accounts that includes supermarkets usually starting in the morning hours.
 Your responsibilities will include the following: evaluating and creating an order of product needed for the shelf, pull the order from your inventory, receive the order through the back door, and then fill the order to the shelf.
-After servicing your accounts for the day, they will proceed to the warehouse to pick up additional product for deliveries the following day.
+After servicing your accounts for the day you will proceed to the warehouse to pick up additional product for deliveries the following day.

-Currently these routes average $28,540 per week in sales or $1,484,054 per year.
+Currently this route averages $24,779 per week in sales or $1,288,529 per year.
 Documentation will be provided to all serious buyers.

 How do I get paid?

 As an independent distributor you are paid by commission.
 Commission varies depending on the items sold.
-These routes currently receive an average of 25% of their gross weekly sales of $28,540 ($7,135 per week).
+This route currently receives an average of 16.76% of its gross weekly sales of $24,779 ($4,153 per week).

 How much can I make?

-$7,135 per week is the route weekly average, or a gross of $371,014 per year!
+$4,153 per week is the routes weekly average, or a gross of $215,957 per year!
 This number can be increased, by supporting the company’s promotions and up selling within your designated territory.
 Route values can also be increased by new stores opening, new product lines being added, and simple inflation.

 Can I finance the route?